thedoggybrad/WindowsPEBasicEnhanced/README.md

 •RAMMap.exe - SysInternals RAM Map <br>

 ## Tools and Commands from Windows PE
-Plus all of the built-in tools and commands from Windows PE that compose of selected Windows NT tools such as Notepad, Registry Editor, SFC, DISM, BCDBOOT,  DIR, DISKPART, CHKDSK and more.
+Plus all of the built-in tools and commands from Windows PE that compose of selected Windows NT tools such as Notepad, Registry Editor, SFC, DISM, BCDBOOT,  DIR, DISKPART, CHKDSK, MD, CD and more.<br>
+Some familar commands from Windows NT such as SHUTDOWN (use exit instead)are not available.